 These are all liquids and in most instances do contain CBD oil, though the amount will vary.
-However, it should be listed on the bottle.
-But still, hemp oil vs CBD oil is different?
-Another label is “hemp oil,” and this might not be what you think it is.
-Hemp and CBD oil are different.
+However, you can see it on the bottle.
+When manufacturers use the term “hemp oil” as a shortcut for “hemp seed oil” in their labels, that’s when things get really confusing.
+Rest assured, hemp seed oil and CBD oil are different.

 Even the extraction method is different.
-Hemp oil is cold-pressed from the seeds and CBD oil uses heat in its extraction process.
+Hemp seed oil is cold-pressed from the seeds, and CBD oil uses heat in its extraction process.

 Final Verdict: Hemp Oil vs CBD?

-When discussing which is the better option, it depends on what the product is being used for.
+When discussing which is the better option, it depends on what the use of the product is.

 FREQUENTLY ASKED QUESTIONS